atomkirk/blog/content/blog/2020-10-05-crud-all-the-things/index.md

 duplicated logic to do that for each attribute[^2].
 And, when the requirements ask you to change multiple things about a resource at once, you now need two ways to perform the same mutation. 🤢

+This small API surface area is natural and easy to digest.
+It's everywhere.
+And, as you add fields and functionality, the interface doesn't have to change.
+Implementations can change without overly-specific functions becoming obsolete.

 #### Why does it make code easier to understand?

 Every time I come across this in someone else's code, I first try to figure out "how should this